-Minister of State for Housing Sachin Ahir, who tabled the Bill in state assembly, told Business Standard: "The Bill aims to safeguard the interest of flat purchasers.
-I hope the house will hold a comprehensive debate on this crucial Bill.
-The Bill proposes providing a civil court status to the proposed housing regulatory authority which can also enjoy powers of initiating action under Indian Penal Code against the concerned parties who have defied the provisions of the Bill."
+Minister of state for housing Sachin Ahir, who tabled the Bill in assembly, told Business Standard the legislation proposes providing a civil court status to the proposed housing regulatory authority.
+“It can also initiate action under the Indian Penal Code against parties who have defied the provisions of the Bill,” he added.

-Ahir informed that Maharashtra Ownership Flats Act of 1963 was made to prevent malpractices of promoters or developers of properties during the time when there was acute shortage of housing in several areas of the state.
-After a lapse of more than four decades, the housing activities have stabilised, and there is a need for continuous control and monitoring.
+The minister recalled that the nearly half-a-century-old Ownership Flats Act was promulgated to prevent malpractices of promoters or developers of properties during a time when the state was facing acute shortage of housing in several regions.
+The housing activities on Wednesday have stabilised, but there is a need for continuous control and monitoring.

 “The existing rules are not effective in protecting the interest of flat purchasers and promoters would avoid the statutory obligations imposed on them,” Ahir noted.
 The aggrieved flat purchasers could only approach the consumer forum or civil courts for acts of omission or commission of provisions of the Maharashtra Ownership Flats Act of 1963.